foxdonut/meiosis/docs/lessons/05-Techniques-and-Strategies-E-SAM-Pattern.md

 states.map(state => { ReactDOM.render(app.view(state), element); });
 ```

+Try it out below.
+Now you are sent to the _Settings_ page after logging in, if you had previously
+attempted to go to _Settings_.
+Also notice that if you go back to the `Login` page, the form is
+now cleared out.

 @flems code/05-Techniques-and-Strategies/E-SAM-Pattern/example-03.js,app.html,public/css/spectre.css react,react-dom,flyd,seview,patchinko 700 60

 ## Next-Action-Predicate

+The final part of the SAM pattern is the Next-Action-Predicate (nap).
+This is a function that
+looks at the application state and decides whether to automatically trigger another action
+(the next action).

+Let's use this to load the data on the _Data_ page.
+We want the action to complete -- navigating
+to the _Data_ page and showing the _please wait_ message -- but then if there is no data in the
+application state, we want to automatically trigger the action that loads the data:

 ```javascript
 const createNap = actions => state => {